 Carolyn S. Weimer

-Carolyn Weimer has worked in the Investment Management industry for the past two decades and currently works in the Investor Relations Group of a large Alternative Asset Manager.
-In her role, she leads a global team focused on fundraising and investor relations for one of the firms three segments which manages more than $65 billion of assets under management.
-In prior roles, she has focused on product development, relationship management, fund formation, marketing strategy and communications.
+Carolyn Weimer has worked in the Investment Management industry for nearly three decades, mostly recently in the Investor Relations Group of a large Alternative Asset Manager.
+In her role, she led a global team focused on fundraising and investor relations for one of the firms three segments which had more than $80 billion of assets under management.
+In prior roles, she focused on product development, relationship management, fund formation, marketing strategy and communications.
 Carolyn received an A.B. in biology and comparative area studies from Duke University and lives in Northern Virginia with her husband and three children.